- Workshop on ns-3

 - Workshop on Next-Generation Wireless (WNGW) with ns-3

-WNS3 invites your participation in the workshop with a poster presentation, a demo presentation, and/or a short talk about work-in-progress.
-Contingent on the number of submissions we receive for this call, we are planning to organize this session in addition to the regular paper track.
+WNS3 invites your participation in the workshop with a poster presentation, a demo presentation, or a short talk about work-in-progress.

 Our goal is to create more opportunities for discussion in the workshop.
 The scope for this call is similar to that of the CFP for the papers track – topics of interest include, but are not limited to:

 - new models, devices, protocols and applications for ns-3

 - comparison with other network simulators and emulators